vruss14/daily-planner/README.md

 I added an SVG for a save icon, and discovered that I could modify the color of the SVG during the hover state through a CSS filter rather than swapping out the image for a different one in JavaScript.
 I thought this was a wonderful and lightweight solution to meet the client's preferences.

 Regarding coding the JavaScript for the application, one issue I ran into was to make sure the computer could accurately differentiate between times such as 9 AM and 9 PM.
 I resolved this issue by choosing to use 24-hour time.
 Doing so made it much simpler to write conditional logic based on the current time so that each time block could be coded with the right background color.
-Finding a solution to store user inputs locally was fairly straightforward, and I also came up with a solution to clear local storage each day so that the planner will start out blank again once a new work day begins.
+Finding a solution to store user inputs locally was fairly straightforward.

 This was a fun and useful project to create, and I learned even more about for loops and local storage in the process.
 I also learned more about setting a new class attribute conditionally, which is a great technique to keep in mind.